After one public servant’s raunchy business trip resulted in injury, taxpayers have been hit with a $600,000 legal bill.

 However, ComCare lodged an appeal against the Federal Court decision on four grounds, including that the court was wrong in finding the woman's injuries were caused "in the course of her employment".

-This week, the High Court finally accepted ComCare's case and ruled that is was not liable because the incident happened after hours.
+Today, the High Court finally accepted ComCare's case and ruled that is was not liable because the incident happened after hours.